CFDs are leveraged products that incur a high level of risk. Know more

 The S&P 500 is another major one and is a market-cap-weighted index, meaning companies with a bigger market cap have more presence and weight.
 Since it is 500 of the largest companies in the US, this index is a much better reflection of the current state of the economy.

-Most countries around the world have indices that represent the stocks on the stock market or across different sectors or industries, depending on how involved their financial markets are.
+Most countries (such as UAE) around the world have indices that represent the stocks on the stock market or across different sectors or industries, depending on how involved their financial markets are.
 Indices are traded through exchange-traded funds, futures, options, or simply building all the components of an index with individual stocks, which is a very difficult task to accomplish and maintain.

 Disclaimer: The content published above has been prepared by CFI for informational purposes only and should not be considered as investment advice.
 Any view expressed does not constitute a personal recommendation or solicitation to buy or sell.
 The information provided does not have regard to the specific investment objectives, financial situation, and needs of any specific person who may receive it, and is not held out as independent investment research and may have been acted upon by persons connected with CFI.
 Market data is derived from independent sources believed to be reliable, however, CFI makes no guarantee of its accuracy or completeness, and accepts no responsibility for any consequence of its use by recipients.